Arnaud Tournant

 Arnaud Tournant (born 5 April 1978) is a French track cyclist.
-He has won 14 World Championships (record of men) and won a gold, silver and a bronze at the Summer Olympics.
-In track cycling, he is second only to Sir Chris Hoy (17) in the number of global gold medals in his palmares.
+He has won 14 World Championships and won a gold, silver and a bronze at the Summer Olympics.
+In track cycling, he is third behind Harrie Lavreysen (20) and Sir Chris Hoy (17) in the number of global gold medals in his palmares.

 Biography

 Tournant was born in Roubaix, near the border with Belgium, and currently lives in Fontenay-sous-Bois.
 He began making his mark as an international rider whilst still in the junior ranks, winning the silver medal at the Junior Track World Championships in 1996.

 World record

-Tournant is a former world record holder (at altitude) for the Kilo (1000m time trial).
+Tournant is a former world record holder (at altitude) for the kilo (1000m time trial).
 He first set the record in Mexico in 2000, with a time of 1:00.148.
 In October the following year, at the age of 23, Tournant became the first man to go under the one-minute mark, breaking his own world record with a new time of 58.875 seconds set at La Paz, Bolivia.

 Chris Hoy came to within 0.005 seconds of Tournant's record on his second attempt, but failed to beat it.
 Hoy said he could not go any faster, and had even more respect for Tournant and his talents.